13.01 Affirmative Action

-The University is committed to a policy of equal opportunity in employment, retention, and advancement of employees without regard to age, color, creed, disability, gender identity, national origin, race, religion, sex, sexual orientation, veteran status, or any other basis protected by federal and/or state law, except in rare instances where sex may be a bona fide occupational requirement of the applicant, and to a policy of affirmative action for protected classes.
-Affirmative action entails special efforts by the University community to recruit and hire protected class members throughout the University, proportionate to their availability in the relative labor market.
+The University is committed to a policy of equal opportunity in employment, retention, and advancement of employees without regard to age, color, creed, disability, ethnicity, gender identity, genetic information, marital status, national origin, political affiliation, pregnancy, race, religion, sex, sexual orientation, veteran or military status, or any other basis protected by federal and/or state law, except in rare instances where sex may be a bona fide occupational requirement, and to a policy of affirmative action for protected classes.
+Affirmative action entails special efforts by the University community to recruit, hire, and retain protected class members throughout the University, proportionate to their availability in the relative labor market.
 These policies apply to all positions in the University.

 The Office of Compliance and Equity Management has an oversight responsibility to confirm that personnel recruitment has been made in compliance with the spirit and letter of the Affirmative Action policy.
 In fulfilling this responsibility, the Assistant to the President for Compliance and Equity Management or designee will review proposed search processes, as well as offer assistance to those searches and consult with search participants.

-Guidelines for searches are prepared by the Office of Compliance and Equity Management and the Office of Human Resource Services.
+Guidelines for searches are prepared by the Office of Compliance and Equity Management, the Office of the Provost, and Human Resource Services.
 The primary objective, as reflected in the guidelines, is to assist and facilitate the achievement of affirmative action priorities.

 The internal dissemination of affirmative action policies at the University of Northern Iowa is the responsibility of the Office of the President.

 The Office of Compliance and Equity Management collects, compiles, analyzes, and disseminates appropriate data, surveys, and reports that serve to inform the University community, and to heighten awareness both internally and externally of the University's commitment to affirmative action.
-Such reports are shared with other state and federal agencies.
-In addition, the office reviews University advertisements to insure that the University complies with appropriate guidelines and procedures, and proclaims that it is an equal opportunity and affirmative action employer.
+In addition, the office reviews University employment advertisements to insure that the University complies with appropriate guidelines and procedures, and proclaims that it is an equal opportunity and affirmative action employer.

 A primary responsibility of the Office of Compliance and Equity Management is to assist departments in the development of plans to address the under-utilization of members of protected classes in the University.
-The Office of Compliance and Equity Management has the responsibility to collect and evaluate local, state, and national data to determine the factored availability of women and minorities, and, in consultation with administrative officials, to determine unit goals and timetables for the achievement of those goals.
+The Office of Compliance and Equity Management has the responsibility to collect and evaluate local, state, and national data to determine the factored availability of women, minorities, individuals with disabilities, and protected veterans and, in consultation with administrative officials, to determine unit goals, benchmarks and timetables for the achievement of those goals and benchmarks.

-Vacant positions at the University of Northern Iowa shall be filled by the customary search and selection procedures.
-Exceptions to this process will be authorized by the Assistant to the President for Compliance and Equity Management, as outlined in this Policy for Affirmative Action in the following employment categories: Faculty and Staff, Temporary, Part-time, Emergency, and Term Appointments, and in instances where internal promotion is proposed.
-No employment offer shall be extended in the absence of "good faith" compliance with the University's affirmative action policies as determined by the Assistant to the President for Compliance and Equity Management or designee, in consultation with the appropriate Vice President.
+Positions at the University of Northern Iowa shall be filled by the customary search and selection policies and procedures.
+Exceptions will be authorized by the UNI President or designee, in consultation with the Assistant to the President for Compliance and Equity Management or designee.
+All offers of employment, shall be extended in good faith compliance with the University's affirmative action policies as determined by the Assistant to the President for Compliance and Equity Management or designee, in consultation with the appropriate division head.

-Office of Compliance and Equity Management approved, 9/00
+Office of Compliance and Equity Management, approved March 4, 2015